project-illium/illium-documentation/docs/overview/Protocol Overview/transaction_validation.md

 ### Proving the Commitment Exists

-The first thing that we need to prove is that the output commitments that our inputs are spending from actually exist in the txoc set.
+The first thing that we need to prove is that the output commitments that our inputs are spending actually exist in the txoc set.
 Remember that txoc accumulator?
 We're going to use it here.

 Below is an example of what the transaction validation lurk program look like.
 Instead of writing it in lurk here we will